 - 1. Click Start and Run.
 In the Open field, enter cmd.
 Press the Enter key or click the OK button. - 2.
 At the command prompt, enter ipconfig /all.
-Then press the Enter key.

-Figure E-1: IP Configuration Screen
+Then press the Enter key. - 3.
+Write down the Physical Address as shown on your computer screen (Figure E-1); it is the MAC address for your Ethernet adapter.
+This appears as a series of numbers and letters.